Cyber Insurance: Terms and Conditions

 3. Understanding the Renewal Process

 • Explanation: The renewal process is an opportunity to negotiate better terms or increase your coverage.
-It’s also a chance to re-evaluate your risk exposure and make necessary adjustments.
+It’s also a time to reevaluate your risk and, if necessary, make some changes.

-• Example: A global IT services firm successfully negotiated lower premiums and expanded coverage by demonstrating their improved cybersecurity posture during the policy renewal process.
+• Example: A global IT services firm successfully negotiated lower premiums and expanded coverage by demonstrating its improved cybersecurity posture during the policy renewal process.

 The Future of Cyber Insurance – What Lies Ahead